 - Proficient in Microsoft Office Suite

-Interns are paid, and will be provided a parking pass for working hours at OTL’s offices in the Innovation Hub at UF.
+Fellows are paid and will be provided a parking pass for working hours at OTL’s offices in the Innovation Hub at UF.

-Send a resume or CV in an email expressing your interest and availability to Marketing Associate Sara Dagen.
+Email a statement expressing your interest in this position, your resume/CV, and an indication of your available hours over the summer (and fall semester if you know already) to Michelle Friedline.
 Applicants will be notified by email if they are invited to complete a technical writing assessment and interview.